-February 24, 2021: TONHC COVID-19 Vaccination Program is currently in Phase 1C
+March 10, 2021: TONHC COVID-19 Vaccination Program is currently in Phase 1C

-The Moderna COVID-19 received Emergency Use Authorization on December 18, 2020.
-TONHC will follow guidelines from the Centers for Disease Control and Prevention (CDC) and Arizona Department of Health Services (ADHS) to provide vaccine on the Nation in phases.
+The Moderna COVID-19 vaccine was issued Emergency Use Authorization (EUA) on December 18, 2020 and the Johnson and Johnson/Janssen was issued EUA on February 27, 2020.
+TONHC follows guidelines from the Centers for Disease Control and Prevention (CDC) and Arizona Department of Health Services (ADHS) to provide vaccine on the Nation in phases.
 The guidelines aim to decrease death and serious disease, preserve the functioning of society, and reduce the burden COVID-19 is having on people already facing disparities.
 ADHS distributes vaccines to health jurisdictions, including Tohono O'odham Nation, based on population.
-TONHC began to administer COVID-19 vaccinations on December 23 2020.
+TONHC began to administer COVID-19 vaccinations on December 23, 2020.
 There are mass vaccination clinics, also known as "points of dispensing" (PODs) for Phases 1A, 1B, and 1C at Sells Hospital, San Xavier Health Center, and San Simon Health Center.